rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 ### Summary

 TGW supports attachments for your direct-connect and site-to-site VPN.
-You can now create transitive networks, where previously you needed third party appliances to manage all this.
+You can now create transitive networks, where previously you needed third-party appliances to manage all this.

 TGW is a welcome solution to the AWS networking feature list.
 Furthermore, the